mozumder/django-mozumder/README.rst

 django-mozumder
 ===============

-djang-mozumder is a Django app containing various utilities to enhance Django.
+django-mozumder is a Django app containing various utilities to enhance Django.
 This includes a templating system based on Python, updated views that compress the cache to effectively increase cache size by 10x and page generation times, a system to manage materialized views to reduce page generation times, as well as logging & analytics and internationaliztion & localization (i18n/l10n) utility models.

 Quick setup
 -----------

-1. Install package using PIP
+1. Install package using ``pip``

 ::